16-Day Borneo Adventure

 Day 2: MELAKA

-Well-rested after a full night’s sleep, you’ll be bursting with energy, ready to explore Melaka from top to bottom.
-This city is so gorgeous and historically significant that even UNESCO has given it a nod of approval – impressive, right?!
+After a full night’s sleep, you’re ready to explore Melaka from top to bottom.
+This city is so pretty and historical that even UNESCO has given it a nod of approval – no surprises there!

-In the afternoon, you’ll head out on a journey to a traditional Malay village nestled right in the heart of the city.
-You won’t believe your eyes – what a contrast between the charming wooden houses and the gleaming skyscrapers towering above them!
-This is a city that truly knows how to blend the old with the new!
+This afternoon, head out to a traditional Malay village going about its business, right in the heart of the city.
+It’s time to pull out the camera!
+Your eyes will likely do a double take of this time capsule – what a contrast between the simple houses and the gleaming skyscrapers towering above them.

 Included: Breakfast